andrewbrey/wael/README.md

 To build the app locally for development or testing:

-1. Install `node` (and `npm`)
+1. Install `node` (and `yarn`)
-2. `cd` into the project root directory and `npm install`
+2. `cd` into the project root directory and `yarn install`
-3. Run `npm run dev` to build the development version of the app with live file reloading.
+3. Run `yarn run dev` to build the development version of the app with live file reloading.
-4. Run `npm run build` to build the production version of the app for hosting.
+4. Run `yarn run build` to build the production version of the app for hosting.